Sunday, November 30, 2014

 |The vaunted good old days really were good.|

-If there's one reason I'm sorry to not be an astronomy club member, it's because I no longer have a good way to contribute to astronomy outreach to the general public.
+If there's one reason I'm sorry to not be an astronomy club member anymore, it's because I no longer have a good way to contribute to astronomy outreach to the general public.
 On the other hand, teaching astronomy to several sections of undergraduates every semester kind of fulfills that duty.

 What will I miss?
-The club as it was 25 years ago.
+The club as it was in the mid 1990s.
 What fun we had!
 Things change, of course, that is the unalterable way of things on this rock, but that does not mean I have to like it.
 However, while those days are gone and are not coming back, I have many good memories, and I guess that will have to be enough.

 Sunday, November 09, 2014